 EXECUTIVE DIRECTOR / PRODUCER

 Shannon Galpin is an author, artist, global women’s rights activist, film producer, and a National Geographic Adventurer of the Year.
-She spent a decade working on humanitarian projects in Afghanistan and in 2009 became the first woman to mountain bike there, eventually leading her to help coach and train the first Afghan National Women’s Cycling Team which was nominated for the Nobel Peace Prize.
-She was awarded a honorary diploma by the International Olympic Committee and a Fellow of the Explorer’s Club.
-Above all else, Shannon is a mother, and she’s determined to raise her daughter to use her voice for those that don’t have one. www.shannongalpin.com
+She spent a decade working on humanitarian projects in Afghanistan.
+She created the groundbreaking streetart project, Streets of Afghanistan and is a producer on the feature documentary, Afghan Cycles.
+She has published two books including her memoir, Mountain to Mountain.
+Shannon was awarded a honorary diploma by the International Olympic Committee for her work promoting women’s equality through sports, and is a Fellow of the Explorer’s Club.
+Above all else, Shannon is a mother, and she’s determined to raise her daughter to use her voice for those that don’t have one.